WikiLeaks' Assange too ill to appear via video link in US extradition hearing

 The United States is seeking the extradition of Assange, 47, who was dragged from the Ecuadorean embassy in London on April 11.
 He faces a total of 18 US criminal counts and decades in prison if convicted.

-“He’s in fact far from well,” Assange’s lawyer, Gareth Peirce, told Reuters.
+"He's in fact far from well," Assange's lawyer, Gareth Peirce told Westminster Magistrates' Court.
+She earlier told Reuters he was too ill to attend the hearing by videolink.

-Judge Emma Arbuthnot added at Westminster Magistrates’ Court: “He’s not very well.”
+Judge Emma Arbuthnot, who was presiding over the case, added: "He's not very well."

 WikiLeaks said it had grave concerns about Assange's health and that he had been moved to a health ward at London's Belmarsh high-security prison.